PSP-Archive/ARK-4/README.md

 - Compatible with `6.60` `Development Tool` Firmware and `Devkit` Units.

+- Can be fully installed and booted on memory stick in compatible models via `Time Machine`.

+- Can be used to unbrick any PSP using `Despertar del Cementerio` in combination with a `Pandora` or `Baryon Sweeper`

 - `Minimalistic`: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.

 - Resistant to `soft-bricks`, removing the memory stick is enough to leave it in a `vanilla` state.